 If you completed your financial aid application by the deadline, you will receive your financial aid notification along with your letter of admission to Lehigh.
 You can also view your financial aid award online through the Banner link on your admitted student portal.

-Please visit Understanding Your Award to learn more viewing your award and checking its status.
+Please visit Financial Aid Awards to learn more about viewing your award and checking its status.

 Merit scholarships are determined by the Office of Admissions and students who are chosen for merit awards will see that notification in the Admission decision letter.
 Merit scholarships at Lehigh are highly selective; typically fewer than 2% of applicants are offered both admission and a merit scholarship.